 Lord, separate thy few from the earth, even in their lifetimes.

-And those whose belly was filled with thy treasures like their swine were satisfied and left the remnants to their children.
+And those whose belly was filled with thy treasures like swine were satisfied, and they left the remnants to their children.

-As for me, in righteousness I shall behold thy face, I shall be satisfied when thy glory is made manifest to me.
+As for me, I shall behold thy face in righteousness; I shall be satisfied when thy glory is made manifest to me.

 Glory.
 Both now.
 Alleluia.